Nabraha/group-project-jsf-payments/readme.md

-# JavaScript Fundamentals - Finances
+# JavaScript Fundamentals - Payments

 In this project, you will work with your group to build a small balance of payments app.
 This tool will help you calculate how much you have spent this month and how much more you can spend this month.